-{pb 1}
+{#Collected Writings Volume 4, Ecclesiastical 2}

-A Glance At Various Ecclesiastical Principles
+{1}

-*and Examination of the Foundations on which the Institutions of the Church on Earth are sought to be based.
-In Reply to Various Writings.*
+A GLANCE AT VARIOUS ECCLESIASTICAL PRINCIPLES AND EXAMINATION OF THE FOUNDATIONS ON WHICH THE INSTITUTIONS OF THE CHURCH ON EARTH ARE SOUGHT TO BE BASED -- IN REPLY TO VARIOUS WRITINGS

-<h3>Introduction</h3>
+INTRODUCTION

 Whoever prays much for the Church will feel little disposition to let his desires evaporate pen in hand.
-Nevertheless, these prayers will give to him who perseveres in them a spiritual impulse, by virtue of which (far from letting himself be hindered by things which might have the appearance of meeting the need of souls, but which in reality would serve only to seduce and lead them aside) he will be constrained to manifest, as far as in him lies, the true character of that which, while clothing itself with this specious garb, might draw souls far away from the truth and from the Lord&#8217;s blessing.
+Nevertheless, these prayers will give to him who perseveres in them a spiritual impulse, by virtue of which (far from letting himself be hindered by things which might have the appearance of meeting the need of souls, but which in reality would serve only to seduce and lead them aside) he will be constrained to manifest, as far as in him lies, the true character of that which, while clothing itself with this specious garb, might draw souls far away from the truth and from the Lord's blessing.

 The controversy on the subject of the views put forth for some years past, as to the Church and the presence in it of the Holy Ghost, has assumed an entirely new phase.
-We no longer hear people say much of Korah, or hold similar language &#8212;language which a spiritual activity, that does not enter into the framework of that which exists, has always to endure.
+We no longer hear people say much of Korah, or hold similar language -- language which a spiritual activity, that does not enter into the framework of that which exists, has always to endure.
 It is now agreed that it is a question of serious principles.
-Events, and the imperious wants of the children of God, have brought all who reflect, no matter how little, to recognize as solemn and, so to speak, prophetic warnings&#8212;warnings which God has verified by the sequel&#8212;what had at first been taken for enmity against that which exists, and for a desire to upset an order and an authority which people loved to consider the assured channels of blessing.
+Events, and the imperious wants of the children of God, have brought all who reflect, no matter how little, to recognize as solemn and, so to speak, prophetic warnings -- warnings which God has verified by the sequel -- what had at first been taken for enmity against that which exists, and for a desire to upset an order and an authority which people loved to consider the assured channels of blessing.